Hugh Churchill expert in materials science and quantum technologies.

-Hugh Churchill, who works with nanoscale materials and quantum technologies, says his professional mission was to come back to his home state to improve the scientific research and education in Arkansas.
+Hugh Churchill, who works in materials science and quantum technologies, says his professional mission was to come back to his home state to improve the scientific research and education in Arkansas.

 No Small Feat

-What do secure communication, semiconductor manufacturing and clean air have in common?
-They all benefit from Hugh Churchill’s work in nanoscale materials and quantum technologies, which has attracted more than $7 million in external funding for his lab and – with the help of colleagues – about $20 million to the University of Arkansas overall.
+What do secure communication, semiconductor manufacturing and AI chips have in common?
+They all benefit from Hugh Churchill’s work in materials science and quantum technologies, which has attracted more than $14 million in external funding for his lab and – with the help of colleagues – about $28 million to the University of Arkansas overall.

 Images from Churchill’s lab show the complexity – and beauty – of materials science.

 Churchill grew up in Conway, Arkansas, and graduated from Oberlin College with a Bachelor of Music and Bachelor of Arts in physics and mathematics.
 He went on to earn a doctorate in physics from Harvard University before being named a Pappalardo Fellow in Physics at the Massachusetts Institute of Technology.
-Along the way, he was mentored by Greg Salamo, Distinguished Professor of physics at the University of Arkansas, who introduced him to materials science, an interdisciplinary field that, at the U of A, is focused on discovering and researching new semiconductor materials.
+Along the way, he was mentored by Greg Salamo, Distinguished Professor of physics at the University of Arkansas, who introduced him to materials science, an interdisciplinary field that, at the U of A, has a major focus on discovering and researching new semiconductor materials.

 Did you know?
 Hugh Churchill also plays the tuba.
 He says his musical training has influenced his research because it really teaches the value of diligence.